codemonument/deno_script_module_template/Readme.md

 - `lib` = A folder containing more source files which are exported by `mod.ts`
    - Hint: you may create multiple of them to structure your module.
 - `.gitignore` = A normal gitingore file
-- `deno.json` - a config file for the deno cli
+- `deno.jsonc` - a config file for the deno cli
    - includes tasks (a.k.a aliases for long commands) with `deno task`
 - `LICENSE`
 - `mod.ts` = the entrypoint for this deno module, which exports all functionality of this module